L78k3/grimmora-pages/content/Campaigns/Campaign 1/NPCs/Lady Bromelia.md

 Noblewoman who was kidnapped from her own wedding ceremony by a mysterious figure in black.
-Previously knew [[Lavender]] Locke.
+Previously knew [[content/Campaigns/Campaign 1/Characters/Lavender]] Info]] Locke.
 Clearly did not want to marry [[Lord Requiem]].